-4.2.4 Command-line examples
+4.2.3 Examples

 Run Agda with all warnings enabled, except for warnings about empty abstract blocks:

 '''

 agda -W all --warning=noEmptyAbstract file.agda

 '''

 Run Agda on a file which uses the standard library.
 Note that you must have already created a libraries file as described in Library Management.